|5||Mizuhashi Iseya, Toyama|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tokyo air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Tokyo is currently 2.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Saturday, Aug 6|

 |Wednesday, Aug 10|